moyano83/Designing-Data-Intensive-Applications/README.md

 row in the middle of a sorted table, you would most likely have to rewrite all the column files.
 As rows are identified by their position within a column, the insertion has to update all columns consistently.
 An option is to use LSM-trees.
 All writes first go to an in-memory store, where they are added to a sorted structure and prepared for writing to disk.
-It doesn’t matter whether the in-memory store is row-oriented or column-oriented.
+It doesn't matter whether the in-memory store is row-oriented or column-oriented.
 When enough writes have accumulated, they are merged with the column files on disk and written t o new files in bulk.
 Queries need to examine both the column data on disk and the recent writes in memory, and combine the two (done by the query optimizer).